BayanGroup/nutch-custom-search/README.md

 </document>
 ```

-Note that the evaluation engine can not be change along the inheritance hierarchy.
+The inheritence chain can be of any length but note that the evaluation engine can not be changed along the inheritance hierarchy.